QuentinCG/Arduino-RFID-Card-Reader-Library/README.md

 ## What is it?

 This library (with examples) is designed to be integrated in projects using RFID Card or Tag reader.
 It retrieves the card ID.
-It is also possible to attach your own function to be launched when every time a card or tag is detected (asynchronously with interrupt).
+It is also possible to attach your own function to be launched every time a card or tag is detected (asynchronously with interrupt).

 This library has been tested with 125KHz devices but it should be usable with any kind of RFID Card reader.